Skip to main content

 • graphics

-The graphics of the game are widely criticized for being outdated and subpar, especially when compared to contemporaries from 2005, with many reviewers noting issues like blurriness, poor cutscene quality, and various graphical glitches.
-While some appreciate the nostalgic aesthetic reminiscent of earlier titles, the overall consensus is that the visuals have not aged well and often detract from the gameplay experience.
-Despite these shortcomings, a few players still find the graphics serviceable for their time, emphasizing that the game's engaging mechanics and storyline can overshadow its visual flaws.
+The graphics of the game are widely criticized for being dated and subpar, especially when compared to contemporaries from 2005, with many reviewers noting a blurry, muddy appearance and various technical glitches.
+While some appreciate the nostalgic aesthetic reminiscent of earlier titles like Deus Ex, the overall consensus is that the visuals have not aged well and often detract from the gameplay experience.
+Despite these shortcomings, a few players still find the graphics serviceable for their time, particularly when considering the game's engaging mechanics and storyline.

 • “Very underrated shooter and graphics are godly for its time.”